Skip to main content

 • Hyrax reads your code with short-lived access.
 Private repos are connected through the Hyrax GitHub App.
 Each job mints a token that expires within the hour; Hyrax never stores long-lived personal access tokens.
 Public repos added by URL are cloned with no token at all.

 • Clones are ephemeral.
 A job clones your repo into isolated, throwaway compute, analyzes it, and deletes the working directory when the job ends — on success, failure, or cancellation.
 Raw source is not kept.
+When a job runs your tests or the build/lint checks behind a fix, that happens in a locked-down sandbox with no credentials and no network; everything else a fix executes (its shell commands, dependency installs, the project's formatter) runs on the job's own single-customer, throwaway container with cloud credentials scrubbed from the environment and only a repo-scoped token in reach — see Execution environment.

 • Secrets stay out of logs.
 Credentials are redacted from logs and error output, kept out of subprocess environments, and cleared at job end.
 Per-workspace integration keys (such as a ticketing key) are encrypted before they're stored.